 - Am I expected to attend classes on strike days?

 Yes.
-You are expected to attend scheduled classes which are not cancelled.
+You are expected to attend scheduled classes where there has been no prior notification that the class has been cancelled.
 Please note any material covered could form part of future assessments.

 - Will all staff be involved in the strike?